Estimated reading time: 7 minutes

 Why?
 They had lost most of their audience due to their fans unfollowing them because of the unprecedented increase in social media posts!

 See where I’m going with this?

 If you were in that situation, what would’ve you done before implementing any changes?
 Where would you have started?

 (This is where CRO comes into play.)

 How CRO Can Help and Where to Begin

-Before starting you need a measurable goal.
-After you decide on the target, take down some notes based on of your analytics, let’s say, from the last 3-6 months.
+Before starting, you need a measurable goal.
+After you decide on the target, take down some notes based on your analytics, let’s say, from the last 3-6 months.
 The analytics will show which pages or posts have been doing well, where some improvement needs to happen and which ones need a lot of attention.

-Next, jot down any trends that you notice while reviewing the data and pay particular attention to significant dips or increases in page views, bounce rates, social traffic to your site, referral traffic sources, etc. Once you have the timeframes noted as to when the changes occurred, figure out what got changed during that period.
+Next, jot down any trends that you notice while reviewing the data and pay particular attention to significant dips or increases in page views, bounce rates, social traffic to your site, referral traffic sources, etc. Once you have the timeframes noted as to when the changes occurred, figure out what changed during that period.
 Did you implement a new marketing campaign, run an advertisement, etc.?

 Conversion Rate Optimization is here to help us figure out what customers want.
 So when you notice spikes in activity, bring back whatever brought it on and then test more from there.

 If you aren’t sure what contributed to a change, then it’s time to switch things up and try something new.
 However, do not implement a new CRO plan that changes more than one or two things at a time.